PPX Mining (CVE:PPX) Stock Price Up 28.6% – Time to Buy?

 PPX Mining Corp.
-(CVE:PPX – Get Free Report)’s share price shot up 28.6% during mid-day trading on Thursday .
-The stock traded as high as C$0.05 and last traded at C$0.05.
-160,000 shares were traded during mid-day trading, an increase of 73% from the average session volume of 92,702 shares.
+(CVE:PPX – Get Free Report)’s share price rose 28.6% during trading on Thursday .
+The company traded as high as C$0.05 and last traded at C$0.05.
+Approximately 160,000 shares were traded during mid-day trading, an increase of 60% from the average daily volume of 99,757 shares.
 The stock had previously closed at C$0.04.

 About PPX Mining